smorad/um_cisc_7026/lecture_06_techniques.typ

   - Is this a dog or muffin? #pause
   - Will it rain tomorrow?
 Yes or no? #pause
   - What color is this object? #pause

-  So far, we only looked at regression.
-Now, let us look at classification
+  Last lecture, we defined classification

 ==
   *Task:* Given a picture of clothes, predict the text description #pause